NicoJuicy/LearnML/ml/diagnose_overfitting.md

 This situation can be identified by a learning curve for training loss that shows improvement and similarly a learning curve for validation loss that shows improvement, but a large gap remains between both curves.

 <div class="image-preview">
     <img width="600" alt="Plot of Train and Validation Learning Curves Showing a Training Dataset That May Be too Small Relative to the Validation Dataset" src="https://machinelearningmastery.com/wp-content/uploads/2018/12/Example-of-Train-and-Validation-Learning-Curves-Showing-a-Training-Dataset-the-May-be-too-Small-Relative-to-the-Validation-Dataset.png" />
 </div>

+Figure: Plot of Train and Validation Learning Curves Showing a Training Dataset That May Be too Small Relative to the Validation Dataset

 ### Unrepresentative Validation Dataset